The Nexus Event: Development

 By September 2018, Marvel Studios was developing a limited series starring Tom Hiddleston's Loki from the Marvel Cinematic Universe (MCU) films.
 Loki was confirmed to be in development by Disney CEO Bob Iger in November.
 Kate Herron was hired to direct the series in August 2019.
 Herron and head writer Michael Waldron executive produce alongside Hiddleston and Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Stephen Broussard.
 The fourth episode, titled "The Nexus Event", was written by Eric Martin.
-"The Nexus Event" was released on Disney+ on June 30, 2021.